sourcegraph/handbook/content/departments/product-engineering/process/sdlc.md

 <span class="badge badge-note">SOC2/GN-98</span>

-Sourcegraph uses three types of approaches to drive changes (either a new feature or extending an existing one).
+Sourcegraph uses three types of approaches to drive changes.

 - [Product Documents](../product/process/product_documents.md) to communicate high-level product problems that need to be solved.
 All PDs are available in our [public Google Drive folder](https://drive.google.com/drive/folders/1UbuN9izpTj7ppJiduKI5tid8GEFuAiEx).
 - [Request For Comments](../../../company-info-and-process/communication/rfcs/index.md) to communicate technical problems or specific solutions in response to a Product Document.